zxh0/vscode-proto3/README.md

 Auto-completion not works in some situations.

-## TODO

 ## Release Notes

+### 0.1.0
+Fixed some syntax highlighting issues.
+Use user and workspace settings instead of a custom settings.json file.

 ### 0.0.7
-Fix syntax highlighting bug of keyword `stream`.
+Fixed syntax highlighting bug of keyword `stream`.

 ### 0.0.6
-Fix some syntax highlighting problems.
+Fixed some syntax highlighting problems.

 ### 0.0.5
-Fix some bugs.
+Fixed some bugs.

-### 0.0.1 ~ 0.0.4
+### 0.0.4
 Initial release.

-Initial release of vscode-proto3